Cheapest electricity supplier: compare prices & save

 - Electricity unit rate

 The standing charge is the price you pay per day just to be connected to the electricity supply.
 Some energy companies do not charge this fee.
-However, these are unlikely to be among the cheapest electricity tariffs overall because in exchange for not having to pay a standing charge, you’ll usually be charged a more expensive unit rate.
+However, these are unlikely to be among the cheapest electricity tariffs overall because you’ll usually be charged a more expensive unit rate in exchange for not having to pay a standing charge.

 The unit rate is what you pay for the electricity that you actually use.
 It is measured in pence per kilowatt-hour (kWh).
 For Economy 7 tariffs, consumers have two different unit rates - one for the day and one for the night.

-Electricity is taxed at a rate of 5% for domestic customers.
+Electricity is taxed at a rate of 5% for domestic customers and 20% for business customers, though certain businesses may qualify for a reduced rate of VAT.
 Remember to always check if the VAT has been included in the offer when comparing electricity tariffs.

 How do I calculate my electricity bill?